 Does the landlord's failure to make repairs make it difficult or impossible for a disabled person in your family to live there?
 This could give you a stronger case to cancel early.

-- the landlord's substantial violation of lease, meaning the landlord does not do something important he or she is supposed to under the lease;
+· the landlord substantially violates the lease, meaning the landlord does not do something important he or she is supposed to under the lease;

-- a flood or fire that partially or totally destroys your apartment;
+· a flood or fire partially or totally destroys your apartment;